-In the fourth and final step, all remaining IDDs are proportionally redistributed over all specific causes having occurred in the preceding five years, stratified by age group and sex as described above.
+In the fourth and final step, all remaining IDDs are proportionally redistributed over all specific causes having occurred in the preceding five years, stratified by age group and sex as described above ("all-cause redistribution").

-GBD causes (level 3) with less than five occurrences in the five-year reference period (i.e., less than one per year in average), were excluded as possible targets.
-These rare causes are typically very specific diseases, with a specific diagnosis, such as rabies.
+GBD causes (level 3) with less than five occurrences in the five-year reference period (i.e., less than one per year in average), are excluded as possible targets.
+These rare causes (e.g., rabies (A82)) are typically very specific diseases, with a specific diagnosis, and would therefore be rarely missed as an underlying cause of death.